Chesed Shel Emet: Use in practice

 Organizations like ZAKA (an Israeli volunteer emergency response and recovery organization) embody chesed shel emet by recovering and identifying human remains after disasters or attacks, Ensuring proper Jewish burial in accordance with halacha (Jewish law) and Providing dignity to the deceased and comfort to families.

-Other Jewish organiztions who help prepare members of the Jewish community for burial according to Orthodox tradition are the Chevra kadisha in Israel, and Chesed Shel Emes in Canada and the United States.
+Other Jewish organizations who help prepare members of the Jewish community for burial according to Orthodox tradition are the Chevra kadisha in Israel, and Chesed Shel Emes in Canada and the United States.